chariotsolutions/phonegap-nfc/doc/GettingStarted.md

-# Quickstart for PhoneGap NFC on Android.
+# Quickstart for PhoneGap NFC on Android

 Follow these instructions to generate a default PhoneGap app and modify it to read NFC tags.